alphagov/gds-way/programming-languages.md

+---
-# Server-side programming languages
+title: Server-side programming languages

-This document is current until 1 September 2017.
+layout: recommendation
+expires: 2017-09-01
+---

 All programming languages have their own strengths and weaknesses.
 This means that we want to use a range of programming languages in